Back to questions

 The dataset you are querying against may have different input & output - this is just an example!

-First, we use a LEFT JOIN to connect the and the tables.
-Take note that you should not use an - we'll explain more below.
+To start, we will use a LEFT JOIN to connect the and tables.
+It's important to note that an won't work for this question and we'll explain why shortly.

-Then, we keep the users who successfully signed up and received a 'Confirmed' text confirmation in the column located in the table.
+We'll keep only the users who successfully signed up and received a 'Confirmed' text confirmation in the column located in the table.

 Your output should look something like this: